CloudCannon/Academy/_posts/2017-02-07-advanced-blogging.md

 ![Excerpt Seperator](/images/tutorials/advanced-blogging/excerpt-seperator.png){: .screenshot}

-If we didn't want the excerpt to be part of the post content we could add it to a front matter variable.
+If we don't want the excerpt to be part of the post content we can use a regular front matter variable.

-## Categories

-Next we'll look at categories which are a way of organizing blog posts into groups.
-We can specify the categories in the post's the front matter.
-Let's put `_posts/2016-04-03-chocolate-chip-cookies.md` in the cookies and the baking categories.

 {% raw %}
 ~~~html